 But how?
 Europe and Japan were in ruins.
 Britain was technically bankrupt.
 Only the United States enjoyed prosperity, a supreme prosperity as host of most of the world’s gold and oil supplies, a position of supremacy she would never again have.
 Most of the world at this time was still either wilderness or at best only agrarian backwater, incapable of offering great new export markets.
 It is no wonder economists predicted another depression once the stimulus of war spending ended.
 It was a bleak outlook: one nobel laureate, Gunnar Myrdal, predicted that postwar economic turmoil would be so severe that it would generate an “epidemic of violence.”

 The opposite happened.
 The world economy grew as it never had before, and that growth continues.
-The world paid off its war debts.
+The war debts were rendered trivial by the combination of inflation and economic growth (and vast new debts were piled on the old debts, eventually leading to our debt problem of today).
 There was no epidemic of violence.
 There was an epidemic of nuclear weapons instead.
 Europe has not known such a period of peace in the industrial era.
 Happy times!

 Far from destroying the international industrialised economy, the Second World War if anything seems to have laid the foundations of an even more vigorous system.
 That being so, anyone considering dystopian scenarios has to respect the incredible resilience of our open, free enterprise system, with its widely dispersed responsibilities, and competent hierarchies manoeuvring for survival in bloodless commercial combat.